VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 #### Administration of Server

-The Server exposes endpoints to perform various administrative tasks.
+The Server hosts endpoints to perform various administrative tasks.

+While the Server is running.

 Eg. You may want to associate multiple streams into a stream.

+You can do so by calling the **associate** endpoint.

 ![Event Stream Server Admin Endpoints](/Docs/ServerAdminEndpoints.jpg)